lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

     // ...
     .CreateLogger()
 ```
-With this change, HTTP messages are way more readable when added as properties of any event, and they also don't contain any authentication headers.
+With this change, HTTP messages are way more readable when added as properties of a log event, and they also don't contain any authentication headers.
 Using this simple method you can override how any object is logged which allows you to log complex objects in ways that are far more readable or useful!

 ## You have reached your destination 🏁

-This may seem like a lot of code just for logging, but some people won't need trace while others won't need console output, in both cases the type `NoTraceDebug` is no longer needed as well as some other code, and this is all setup code that's very easy to follow and to maintain.
-You'll write it once and rip the benefits without almost never touching it again.
+This may seem like a lot of code just for logging, but not all of it is necessary as some people won't need trace while others won't need console output.
+Moreover, this is all setup code that's very easy to follow and to maintain.
+You'll write it once and rip the benefits forever without almost never touching it again.

 ## A word about monkeys 🐒